haorancai/expr_variability/README.md

-Repository code and data for
+Repository code and data for Main Figures of

 Cai, Haoran, and David L. Des Marais.
 "Dynamics of Expression Variability Contribute to Retention of Small-Scale vs. Whole-Genome Duplicates."